-- On June 5th, the steering committee met a third time to review draft recommendations. - On June 7th, the plan will open for public comment.
-WSP, WMPO, and Pender County staff will host two pop-up events to collect public feedback. - The online survey remains open for the plan through the end of the public comment period.
+- On June 5th, the steering committee met a third time to review draft recommendations. - From June 7th to June 23rd, the Draft Plan was open for public comment and WSP, WMPO, and Pender County staff hosted pop-up events to collect public feedback on the Draft Plan. - The Draft Plan is currently being finalized and public comments are being reviewed.